Esther-Godwin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty creates an empty file
-5-execute adds execute permission to the owner of the file 'hello' 6-multiple_permissions adds multiple permissions for the owner of the file, group owner, and others
+5-execute adds execute permission to the owner of the file 'hello' 6-multiple_permissions adds multiple permissions for the owner of the file, group owner, and others 7-everybody adds execute permission to everybody 8-James_Bond set no permission for the owner and group, but all permission for others for the file 'Hello' 9-John_Doe sets the mode of the file 'hello' to rwxr-x-wx 10-mirror_permissions sets the permission mode of the file 'hello' to that of 'olleh' 11-directories_permissions adds execute permission to all subdirectories in the current working directory excluding files for everyone
+12-directory_permissions creates a new directory and sets the permission for the directory 13-change_group changes the group owner to school for file 'hello'